 * All-Star players Marty Marion, Phil Cavarretta, Walt Dropo, Eddie Joost, Gus Zernial, George Crowe, Ron Santo, Mitchell Page and Jose Lima.

-* Beloved broadcasters Ernie Harwell, Nellie King, Dave Niehaus, and, of course, Santo.
+* Beloved broadcasters Ernie Harwell, Nellie King, Dave Niehaus, and, of course, Santo qualifies in this category as well.

 * Former umpire Satch Davidson, behind the plate for Hank Aaron's 715th homer and Carlton Fisk's "Fenway Twist" homer.